AlanAntony1/GroupESoftwareEngineering/Backlog.md

 Task: Create a Model for available lots - Reese Zimmermann\
 Description: Initialized a Django app that runs a single test case for lot availability.
 Implemented model with basic fields to represent parking lot data and verified functionality through the initial unit test.\
 Acceptance Criteria: Model successfully created and migrated; test case for lot availability executes and passes.

+Task: Add Housing Model - Aditi Mahangade\
+Description: Created a model for housing data including fields for housing name, closest parking, and distance.
+Acceptance Criteria: Model successfully added to Django, migrated, and visible in the admin panel.